Weighted Ehrhart series and a type-$\mathsf{B}$ analogue of a formula of MacMahon

-We are able to show that in a special case the descent polynomial of $S_{\eta}^c$ is an $h^*$-polynomial of a product of certain polytopes.
+In a special case we are able to show that the descent polynomial of $S_{\eta}^c$ is an $h^*$-polynomial of a product of certain polytopes, see Proposition~\ref{prop_colouredmultisetperm}.
 Intuitively, compared to $B_{\eta}$ we increase the number of negatives by adding colours.
-This leads to a product of polytopes of the following type: \begin{dfn} We denote by
+This leads to a product of polytopes of the following type: \begin{dfn} For $c,n\in \mathbb{N}$ we denote by

 a \emph{distorted cross polytope} in $\mathbb{R}^n$. \end{dfn} As an example, $\mathcal{C}_2^3$ is illustrated in Figure~\ref{fig:2}.